 Binoculars magnify distant objects, that’s the whole point of using binoculars.
 For this to work, several lenses are required, which must be precisely arranged in binoculars.
 One of the most important lenses in this system is the objective lens, which functions as a collecting and magnifying lens.
 But what is a magnifying lens and how does a magnifying glass work?

 How Does A Magnifying Glass Work?

-A magnifying glass is an amazing tool, when held between an object and the viewer’s eye, an enlarged image of the object being viewed is perceived.
+A magnifying glass is an amazing tool.
+When held between an object and the viewer’s eye, a magnified image of the object being viewed is perceived.
 It is one of the best and oldest optical gadgets that science has discovered and it has literally changed our view of the world.

 A magnifying glass is a convex lens.
 In optics, lenses are transparent glass panes whose surfaces are curved – either inwards or outwards.
-A convex lens is curved outwards, light passing through is refracted and bend towards the center of the light beam and collects at the focal point.
+A convex lens curves outwards, the light passing through is refracted and bent towards the center of the light beam and collected at the focal point.
 Objects viewed through a convex lens appear larger.

 So, why does it magnify?